computational-cell-analytics/micro-sam/finetuning/evaluation/README.md

 ## Evaluation Code

-NOTE: To run the evaluations on your custom dataset, you need to adapt* the scripts a bit.
+To run the evaluations on your custom dataset, you need to adapt* the scripts a bit.

 - `precompute_embeddings.py`: Script to precompute the image embeddings and store it for following evaluation scripts.
 - `evaluate_amg.py`: Script to run Automatic Mask Generation (AMG), the "Segment Anything" feature.
 - `evaluate_instance_segmentation`: Script to run Automatic Instance Segmentation (AIS), the new feature in micro-sam with added decoder to perform instance segmentation.
 - `iterative_prompting.py`: Script to run iterative prompting** (interactive instance segmentation) with respect to the true labels.

-To know more about the scripts above and the expected arguments, you can check it out using `<SCRIPT>.py -h`.
+Know more about the scripts above and the expected arguments using `<SCRIPT>.py -h`.

 TLDR: The most important arguments to be passed are the hinted below:
 ```bash